|“It was outstanding and definitely exceeded our expectations.” | Trip Video & Testimonials|

 Day 14/Sun: Tokyo – Return Home (B)

 Your unforgettable Japan tour ends this morning.
-Transfer to Narita or Haneda airport by express train or airport limousine shuttle bus.
+Transfer to Narita or Haneda airport on your own by express train or airport limousine shuttle bus.
 The shuttle bus costs JPY3,100 (US$28) for Narita airport and JYP1500 (US$14) per adult.

 |Tokyo – first stay||3||Tokyo Dome Hotel||first class|